微生物群

 摘要

-Abstract The role of the gut-skin axis and the human microbiome has become increasingly explored in various studies and as a result, the therapeutic potential of microbiome-modulatory agents has piqued interest.
-Probiotics have been explored as both a monotherapy for acne but also as an adjunct to reduce the side-effects of traditional established prescriptions to improve compliance.
+The roles played by the gut-skin axis and the human microbiome have increasingly been explored in various studies.
+This has led to increased interest in the potential of microbiome-modulatory agents as treatments for various diseases.
+Probiotics have been explored as both a monotherapy for acne and as an adjunct to reduce the side-effects associated with traditional, established medications to improve patient adherence.
 We review the evidence to support the use of topical and oral probiotics, prebiotics and synbiotics in treating acne vulgaris.
-There is some evidence of a correlation between increased C. acnes colonisation and acne severity, supporting treatments targeting the skin microbiome.
-However, most studies rely on in vitro, animal models, or are of small sample sizes, with limited robust clinical trials currently available.
-Research often overlooks the interplay of endogenous and external factors affecting skin microbiota.
-Whilst many microbiome modulatory products are available, their multiple ingredients require further scrutiny to isolate any beneficial components and their potential adverse effects.
-Additionally, the role of other microbial species in acne pathogenesis needs further examination.
+There is some evidence of a correlation between increased Cutibacterium acnes colonization and acne severity, supporting the use of treatments targeting the skin microbiome.
+However, most studies have relied on in vitro or animal models, or they have involved small sample sizes.
+Thus, there are limited robust clinical trial data currently available.
+Furthermore, researchers have tended to overlook the interplay between endogenous and exogenous factors affecting the skin microbiota.
+While many microbiome-modulatory products are available, their multiple ingredients require further scrutiny to isolate any beneficial components and determine whether they have any potential adverse effects.
+Additionally, the role that other microbial species play in acne pathogenesis requires further examination.

 科研通智能强力驱动